lizardoluis/ast_postgis/README.md

 Overview
 ========

-This PostgreSQL extension incorporates into PostgreSQL advanced spatial data types and also spatial integrity constraints, that are defined in [OMT-G](http://homepages.dcc.ufmg.br/~clodoveu/DocuWiki/doku.php?id=omtg), an object-oriented data model for geographic applications.
+This PostgreSQL extension implements advanced spatial data types and spatial integrity constraints.
+The data types and constraints are those defined in the [OMT-G](http://homepages.dcc.ufmg.br/~clodoveu/DocuWiki/doku.php?id=omtg), an object-oriented data model for geographic applications.
+See below for more details.

 Motivation
 ----------

+Relational database management systems (RDBMS) were never designed since their concept to support spatial data.
+They were, nonetheless, expanded with modules that implement predicates, indexes structures and procedures that allow us store and manage spatial data.
+Such expansions, like PostGIS or Oracle Spatial, follow the standards defined by the OGC and are widely used by spatial database designers.

-Although relational database management systems already offer several resources and features to store and manage spatial data, the semantic gap between the conceptual models and their implementaion in RDBMS is still big.
-RDBMSs lack support for semantically rich spatial datatype and spatial integrity constraints.
-Those constraints differ from those used on relational data, because they do not make use of foreign keys to relate two tables.
-Usually the spatial relationships are made using the spatial characteristics of the data.
-For instance, 'Schools must be 500 meters away from gas stations'.
+However, those expansions still do not offer all the necessary support to manager spatial data.
+Because their data types are usually semantically poor, nothing more then points, lines and polygons, and they do not implement spatial integrity constraints, which are different from those supported by relational databases as they make use of the spatial characteristics of the data.
+For instance, 'Gas stations cannot be 300 meters close to any school'.

+Therefore, this extension implements advanced spatial data types, integrity constraints procedures and consistency check functions to improve the design and consistency of spatial databases and, also, to reduce the gap between spatial conceptual models, which offer semantically rich data types and various integrity constraints, and the physical implementation on databases.

 Compatibility